Loading...

 Let's stop and think.

-True or false?
-Water can only be in the liquid or gas state as it moves through the water cycle.
+True or false, water can only be in the liquid or gas state as it moves through the water cycle.

-As it moves through the cycle, water can be in the liquid state, gas state, which is water vapour, or solid state, which is ice.
+The correct answer there is false As it moves through the cycle, water can be in the liquid state, gas state, which is water vapor or solid state, which is ice.

 Remember, it can get very cold out towards space.